The NACA Program: What it is and how it works

 What banks does NACA work with?

 The NACA organization doesn’t issue loans.
-Rather, it works with private mortgage lenders to provide funding for borrowers.
+Rather, the NACA program works with private mortgage lenders to provide funding for borrowers.
 Currently, Bank of America is NACA’s largest partner and the only financial institution it uses to create loans.
 In the past, NACA has had partnerships with Fleet Bank and CitiMortgage.

-Can you sell a home you bought with NACA?
+Can you sell a home you bought through the NACA program?

 Yes, you can sell a home purchased with a NACA mortgage.
 The process is similar to selling any other home.
 Keep in mind that you can receive real estate services through the post-purchase member assistance program (MAP).
 If you’ve lived in a NACA home for at least three years, you’re eligible to purchase another home through the program.